StrangestMan/pbp-manager/doc/INSTALL.md

 ## Adding pbp-manager to your PATH

 Assuming you're using a Debian/Ubuntu based distro, put:

 `PATH=$PATH:/path/to/pbp-manager` into either `~/.bashrc` or `~/.bash_aliases`, depending on your preference

-then type `source ~/.bashrc`, which will update your PATH to include pbp-manager
+Then type `source ~/.bashrc`, which will update your PATH to include pbp-manager